itrocket-team/testnet_guides/nibiru/README.md

 ~~~

 ## Create wallet
-To create a new wallet, use the following command. donâ€™t forget toÂ save the mnemonic
+To create a new wallet, use the following command. don’t forget to save the mnemonic

 ~~~bash
 nibid keys add $NIBIRU_WALLET